fractaldotbox/ddevkit/README.md

 Built by Team of [FractalBox](https://fractal.box/) and the community

-## Acknolwedgement
+## Acknowledgement
-- Thanks shadcn released with MIT license to make this possible
+- Thanks shadcn released with MIT license to make this
+- Thanks contributors and sponsors on [Gitcoin](https://explorer.gitcoin.co/#/projects/0x9dd138d22b68c074ec450b2560a00d89887058e886e433bb527fa6fce3f9b352) who funded this project.